visualpharm/Lunacy/docs/index.md

    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/JSON_RETRIEVE_1.png'>
  </p>

-In the JSON response we can see that planform parameter attains the value "ultroviolet" and the commonName attains the value "Link-company-child".
+In the JSON response we can see that for one of the entries platform parameter attains the value "ultroviolet" and the commonName attains the value "Link-company-child".
 Thats all we need to get the icon in the svg/eps/pdf/png formats by sending the following requests to the [omg-img](http://img.icons8.com/) service:

  <p align="center">